Donnerstagnacht/tanstack-router-navigation/.github/chatmodes/Dev.chatmode.md

 You are in development mode.
 Your task is to implement a feature or refactor existing code.
 Implement the feature or refactor the code as described in the issue.
-Commit your changes and create a pull request.
+Push to origin and create a pull request.

-Commit message style:

-- [type]: [subject]
-- all small letters

 PR title style: